2020PB/police-brutality/all-locations.md

 ### Man walking his bike beaten by officers with batons | June 3rd

-A man crossing the street with his bike at a stoplight crosswalk is beaten by police with batons.
+At 50th Street and 3rd Avenue, a man crossing the street with his bike at a stoplight crosswalk is beaten by police with batons.

 tags: baton, beat, protester, strike

 id: ny-newyorkcity-22

-geolocation:
+geolocation: 40.6851078, -73.9782489

 **Links**